Table of Contents

 Truths about discovered ICP

 After many hits and trials with different customer segments, I narrowed down my focus on targeting software companies that are API-first products and have a publicly documented need to send webhooks typically in the seed, series A/B stage.
 This was the perfect sweet spot.
-Two prominent categories emerged:
+Three prominent categories emerged:

-1. Ones who cared about the software they wrote: they didn't need my help, they would implement the webhooks features as they needed it and built it well enough to make sure it scales
+- Ones who cared about the software they wrote: they didn't need my help, they would implement the webhooks features as they needed it and built it well enough to make sure it scales

-2. One who didn't care about the software they wrote: they did need my help, but they are rarely used to taking action, and since they don't care, the sales cycles were going to be very long
+- Ones who didn't care about the software they wrote: they did need my help, but they are rarely used to taking action, and since they don't care, the sales cycles were going to be very long

 Distribution Strategy conundrum